bpmutter/xyz/journey/_posts/2020-09-20-on-minimalism.markdown

 I don't know her exact stance on digital minimalism, since I haven't watched her Netflix series yet, but today I want to make a connection between minimalism and the work that I have been doing, which is to develop web-based projects and computer programming.

 In the case of jinyoung.xyz, I have been debating on whether or not to integrate Google Analytics into my website.
-By the time you read this entry, it may or may not have maintained its place on my public To-do list for the site.
+By the time you read this entry, it may or may not have maintained its place on my public [To-do](https://jinyoung.xyz/dev/2020/09/15/jinyoungxyz.html){:target="_blank"} list for the site.

 What I can say, right now, is that I've looked into a lot of the technical aspects of the product and understand what it is that I will be using.